videojs/http-streaming/README.md

 ##### blacklistDuration
 * Type: `number`
+* Default: `300`
 * can be used as an initialization option

 When the `blacklistDuration` property is set to a time duration in seconds, if a playlist is blacklisted, it will be blacklisted for a period of that customized duration.
 This enables the blacklist duration to be configured by the user.

+##### maxFinalRenditionRetries
+* Type: `number`
+* Default: `Infinity`
+* can be used as an initialization option

+The `maxFinalRenditionRetries` property is used to limit the number of times that the player will attempt to reload a blacklisted playlist.
+Once the number of reload attempts has reached `maxFinalRenditionRetries`, the player will stop attempting to load blacklisted playlists.
+Setting this property to `0` will result in the player never attempting to reload a blacklisted playlist.

 ##### bandwidth
 * Type: `number`